Cannabis Legalization Advocates You Should Know

 Cannabis Legalization Advocates

-Thankfully, over the past 50 years, there have been individuals willing to put their livelihoods and personal safety at risk to further the cannabis cause and allow legal access to medical and recreational marijuana.
-Here are six individuals who deserve recognition and thanks for their efforts.
+Thankfully, over the past 50 years or so, there have been individuals willing to put their livelihoods and personal safety at risk to further the cannabis cause and allow legal access to medical and recreational marijuana.
+Here are seven legal weed advocates who deserve recognition and thanks for their efforts.

-Lee has been a force in fighting for legalization - primarily in California - thanks to his founding of Oaksterdam University and his passionate and vocal support for 2010's Proposition 19 that planted the seed for California's cannabis legalization in 2016.
+Lee has been a force in fighting for legalization - primarily in California - thanks to his founding of Oaksterdam University and his passionate and vocal support for 2010's Proposition 19, which planted the seed for California's cannabis legalization in 2016.
 Lee's ability to garner community support and signatures for cannabis policy initiatives paved the way for others to petition state legislatures to end marijuana prohibition.

 Marijuana Advocacy Groups

-Are you interested in becoming a cannabis activist?
+Are you interested in becoming a cannabis activist yourself?
 If so, here are a few marijuana advocacy groups (in addition to those noted above) that are carrying the torch for legalization efforts across the country.

 CSDP advocates the regulation and control of marijuana in a manner similar to alcohol and subject to local options.
 Similar to MMP, CDSP is a wonderful resource for ongoing legalization efforts of both recreational and medical cannabis legalization, decriminalization, and normalization efforts all around the country!

 Do you know of any other legalization advocates we might have missed?
 Let us know in the comments below!